 Today's question is what three things in your home are you thankful for.
 I take things to be inanimate objects, not the other two nouns.
 As I've already mentioned my computer and my clock...

-Thank you stove for doing your job.
+1. The Stove Thank you stove for doing your job.
 Your burners may cook a bit unevenly and not simmer well, but you do your best.
 You don't even get mad when I drop tater tots into your oven.
 You just let me know with the slight burning smell.
 Thank you for helping me cook for my family and not give them food poisoning.

 2. Books